Developer Documentation

 Warning

 Please note: The position of the cubes is not synced over the network, as we want to keep things as simple as possible in this example.
-So, every peer can drag & drop the boxes around and will here the voices from a direction that he has setup on screen!
-Please keep that in mind when testing, i.e. if you ask your colleague: “Do you here me from right”, he might here you from front or from the left, as he might have different cube positions on his screen.
+So, every peer can drag & drop the boxes around and will hear the voices from a direction that he has set up on screen!
+Please keep that in mind when testing, e.g. if you ask your colleague: “Do you hear me from the right”, they might hear you from the front or from the left, as they might have different cube positions on their screen.
 That shows, that ODIN is a pure client side and deep engine integration - and thus very flexible and easy to use.

 How does it work?

 Congratulations, you now have a working example of ODIN integrated with 3D audio.
-Let’s dig a bit deeper to understand how everything works.
+Let’s have a deeper look at it to understand how everything works.

-ODIN is a client-server solution, which means that ODIN clients, i.e. in this case applications built with Unity or the Unity Editor itself are connecting to ODIN servers and joining rooms.
+ODIN is a client-server solution, which means that ODIN clients, i.e. applications built with Unity or the Unity Editor itself, are connecting to ODIN servers and joining rooms.
 Every client connected to the same room can listen to all audio streams of the other clients connected to a room.
 Every client may send audio in the room, but does not have to.
-They may be muted or may just listen to the audio streams (i.e. spectators).
+They may be muted or may just listen to the audio streams (e.g. spectators).

 The opposite would be a phone call with headphones on your ears.
 It does not make any difference how far the other person on the line (i.e. in the same room in ODIN terminology) is, it’s always coming from the same “direction” it sounds like right in front of you and the volume is the same.